shruthi0312/Resume_reader/README.md

     pip install -r requirements.txt

 4) Run Server using Uvicorn
     uvicorn main:app --reload
-    main -> it it the file where our APIs are
+    main ->  it the file where our APIs are